 To enter chords, click on the chord symbol found to the lower right of the virtual keyboard.
 (To deactivate the chord input, simply click on the symbol again.)

 Please note: if you’re regularly writing chords, perhaps for a choir or for the piano, it’s important to use the correct voices.
 Check out this video tutorial about how to work with several voices.

 You can now dock the Input Palette to the lower screen.
 Simply move the palette towards the lower screen and drag it to one of the two icons.

 You now have access to a lot more keys on your virtual keyboard to write your notes and music.

 If you’re in Select Mode and don’t have any note value selected, you can improvise melodies freely on the keyboard without having to notate them.

 This is helpful if you just want to try out a melody, or if you’re in the middle of a creative process.

-Matt shows how to do this, write notes on the score and much more in the following video:
+Matt demonstrates how to do this, as well as how to write notes on the score and much more in the following video:

 Tab 2: Accents and techniques